 - Any other special considerations that can be shown to be relevant.

 The Child Support Order

 Using State guidelines and considering any solution the parents have proposed, the judge will issue an order for child support, which will reflect childcare expenses, health insurance costs, medical expenses, and educational expenses.
 Once the court has issued a child support order, it remains in effect, unless modified by the court, until the child’s age of emancipation which can be the child 19th birthday or until they graduate high school, whichever occurs later.
 If a child has special needs or a disability, it is possible the Court can extend the obligation to provide child support beyond the child’s 19th birthday or date of graduation from high school.

 Whether you are the custodial parent who will need to receive of payments child support or the non-custodial parent who will be paying it, the process of obtaining a support order that is fair and sustainable while providing for the needs of your children can be extremely stressful.
-Having a skilled and compassionate family law attorney to represent your interests can remove a great deal of the stress and provide a buffer between you and your ex when disagreements arise and emotions run high.
-Your attorney can make a case with the court for special circumstances that affect your children’s need to receive a certain amount of child support, or if you are the non-custodial parent, your ability to pay child support, and will help negotiate an amount that is fair to all parties.
+Having a skilled and compassionate child support expert and family law attorney to represent your interests can remove a great deal of the stress and provide a buffer between you and your ex when disagreements arise and emotions run high.
+Our fort collins child suuport lawyers can make a case with the court for special circumstances that affect your children’s need to receive a certain amount of child support, or if you are the non-custodial parent, your ability to pay child support, and will help negotiate an amount that is fair to all parties.

-In Northern Colorado, you will find the help you need by calling the Law Office of Stephen Vertucci, LLC at 970.900.1800 and arranging for a consultation to discuss the options that might be available to you.
+In Fort Collins, you will find the help you need by calling the child support attorneys at the Law Office of Stephen Vertucci, LLC at 970.900.1800 and arranging for a consultation to discuss the options that might be available to you.
 If down the road your circumstances change, we will also be able to assist you in requesting a modification of your child support order from the court.
 Make the call today.
-You’ll rest easier knowing you have a lawyer who cares about your interests working for you.
+You’ll rest easier knowing you have a child support lawyer who cares about your interests working for you.